niemopen/niem-naming-design-rules/ndr6-outline.md

 | subClassOf | ExtensionOfClass | A base class of a subclass. | 0..1 | - | ClassType |
 | hasProp | HasProperty | An occurrence of a property as content of a class. | 0..* | Y | HasPropertyType |

+A Class object is represented in XSD in two ways:

+* as a complex type with complex content ("CCC type"), if there are child elements
+* as a complex type with simple content ("CSC type"), if there are attributes from the model

-A Class object is represented in XSD as a complex type definition with complex content.
-Figure 4-6 shows a Class object in XSD and the corresponding CMF.
+Figure 4-7 shows a Class object represented in CMF, and then in XSD as a complex type with child elements.

 <div style="font-size:90%;">